 Gospel of Matthew 16,15

-The mediator between these two dimensions is Christ; as the son of God, he has divine and human natures, joining the terrestrial and heavenly worlds.
-As the shell of an almond encloses the precious seed, so the body of Christ houses Life.
+Christ is the mediator between these two dimensions.
+As the Son of God, he possesses both divine and human attributes, uniting the earthly and heavenly realms.
+Just as an almond shell encloses a precious seed, so Christ’s body houses life.

 Samuele Corrente Naso